 In the United Kingdom the time period comforter is not typically used.
 It is as a substitute called a quilt (or continental quilt), cover or an eiderdown.
 A cover differs in that it's thicker and often used without blankets or additional sheets.

 Typically a comforter is bought as part of a "mattress in a bag", often a case of some kind with handles that comprises a complete set of bedding in the identical or a matching sample: comforter and top sheet, fitted sheet, pillowcase(s), and perhaps pillow sham(s).
 Some units have a cover and cover cowl (more popular in Europe) in place of a comforter and top sheet.
 More deluxe units might embrace a mattress skirt and pillows.

 Comforters are often used within the winter season when it is vitally cold.
 Due to the thickness of a comforter or the amount of down/feathers or other filling it has, an individual is insulated towards cold.

 Goose or duck down and other feathers are ceaselessly used as a warm and lightweight filling in duvets, comforters and quilts.
 However such fill can protrude in part even from tightly-woven cloth, and be an irritant for many people, particularly those with allergies.
 Pure and artificial down alternatives are marketed.

 In Australian English, a cover is also called a doona.
 In American English, it might be called a comforter; however, a comforter is often a barely different sort of bedding that is not as thick, doesn't have a canopy, and is usually used over a top sheet.

-The Comforters is the first novel by Scottish author Muriel Spark.
-She drew on experiences as a latest convert to Catholicism and having suffered hallucinations attributable to utilizing Dexedrine, an amphetamine then accessible over the counter for dieting.
-Although completed in late 1955, the e-book was not published till 1957.
+The Comforters is the primary novel by Scottish creator Muriel Spark.
+She drew on experiences as a latest convert to Catholicism and having suffered hallucinations as a consequence of utilizing Dexedrine, an amphetamine then available over-the-counter for dieting.
+Though completed in late 1955, the e-book was not revealed until 1957.

 What is a comforter in America?